Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly 4.4 Stationary setup; weight makes it a two-person move

-Cooling / Breathability 4.2 Stayed comfortable for long sitting sessions
+Cooling / Breathability 4.2 Stayed comfortable in longer sitting sessions

-Seat Comfort 4.1 Balanced cushioning for daily use, not overly plush
+Seat Comfort 4.1 Balanced cushioning for daily use

 Seat Depth Fit 4.4 Shorter depth fit a wider range of leg lengths

-Layout Practicality 4.0 Classic shape; width is substantial but manageable
+Layout Practicality 4.0 Classic shape; substantial but manageable width

 Cleaning 4.2 Reversible cushions improve long-term upkeep